 We begin with a brief snapshot of the SADC (South African Development Community) region, as well as a few relevant facts, properties and characteristics about natural gas.

-To conclude, we question whether the current situation in the SADC region is in fact a precursor to the start of the SADC Integrated Natural Gas Market
+To conclude, we question whether the current situation in the SADC region is a precursor to the start of the SADC Integrated Natural Gas Market

-2. SADC And The Need For An Integrated Gas Market
+2. SADC And The Need For An Integrated Natural Gas Market

 2.1.
 The South African Development Community